 Collaborate with teachers and leaders in the PreK student enrollment process.

 Provide leadership to, and appraise staff performance of Pre-K team members, including Training and Support Coordinators¿

 Gather and analyze data to evaluate the effectiveness of the Pre-K programs and propose refinements to strategies for improvement.

 Contribute toward the development and implementation of a school improvement plan at all assigned schools; serve as a cross-content area leader to organize and implement coordinated central team school supports aligned to the SIP.

-Support the implementation of programs that foster student interest and excitement for learning; positively engage families as partners in students’ success.
+Support the implementation of programs that foster student interest and excitement for learning; positively engage Pre-K staff, school leaders, other departments, and families as partners in students’ success.

 Demonstrate a commitment to antiracism and the affirmation of student and staff identities, center racial equity and inclusion, and bring practical solutions to issues of equity and inclusion in classrooms, schools and on the team